Board of Directors

 Dr. Rajiv J. Shah is the president of The Rockefeller Foundation, a global institution with a mission to promote the well-being of humanity around the world.
 He previously served as the administrator for the United States Agency for International Development under President Barack Obama.

 Steve Shindler is chairman of Nikola Corp., a hydrogen fuel cell trucking company providing zero emissions solutions.
 Shindler is also a director of NII Holdings Inc., a provider of differentiated mobile communications services in Latin America, where he served as CEO for 14 years and on the board of directors since 1997.

 Paul Viera, ’81

-Viera is the founder and Chief Executive Officer of EARNEST Partners, a global investment firm responsible for overseeing over $25 billion for municipalities, states, corporations, endowments, and universities.
-He conceived and developed Return Pattern Recognition®, the investment methodology used to screen equities at EARNEST Partners.
+Paul Viera is the founder and chief executive officer of EARNEST Partners, a global investment firm responsible for overseeing more than $25 billion for municipalities, states, corporations, endowments, and universities.
+He conceived and developed Return Pattern Recognition, the investment methodology used to screen equities at EARNEST Partners.

 Calendar of Events

 - June 7-9 – Spring Meeting (Camp Michigania)